 The five-seater Eurocopter BO 105 helicopter is based on a light, multi-purpose utility helicopter made by Messerschmitt-Bölkow Blohm GmbH (MBB), and has been significantly modified for its use as a universal research platform by the German Aerospace Center's (Deutsches Zentrum für Luft- und Raumfahrt; DLR) Braunschweig flight facility.

 The new HALO (High Altitude and Long Range Research Aircraft) research aircraft heralds a new chapter in the history of German atmospheric research and Earth observation.
 HALO is based on a Gulfstream G 550 ultra-long range business jet.
 The combination of range, cruising altitude, payload and comprehensive instrumentation make the aircraft a globally unique research platform.

-Powered by a 200 hp Lycoming piston engine, the single-engine LFU 205 has been in service since 1984 at the Braunschweig (Brunswick) flight facility of the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR).
-As the first aircraft of this class with a composite construction, it is used as a development test bed for laminar aerofoil profiles.
+Powered by a 200 hp Lycoming piston engine, the single-engine LFU 205 was in service since 1984 at the Braunschweig (Brunswick) flight facility of the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR).
+As the first aircraft of this class with a composite construction, it was used as a development test bed for laminar aerofoil profiles.

 For more than twenty years, ATTAS (Advanced Technologies Testing Aircraft System) has been the large flying test bed of the German Aerospace Center (DLR).
 ATTAS was primarily designed as a "flying simulator", to simulate the flying behaviour of other - real (existing) or virtual - aircraft.